Indexes

 andBrin

-) need to be added before migrating your database. - Existing (non-)clustered indexes (SQL Server): earlier versions of Prisma did not support configuring an index as clustered or non-clustered.
+) need to be added before migrating your database. - Existing (non-)clustered indexes (SQL Server): earlier versions of Prisma ORM did not support configuring an index as clustered or non-clustered.
 For indexes that do not use the default, these need to be added before migrating your database.

 In each of the cases above unwanted changes to your database can be prevented by properly specifying these properties in your data model where necessary.
 The easiest way to do this is to use prisma db pull